alexmaryin/docxktm/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 License - [see for details](https://www.apache.org/licenses/LICENSE-2.0).